-- our business and investment strategy; - the ability of our Manager to locate suitable loan opportunities for us and to monitor and actively manage our portfolio and implement our investment strategy; - our expected ranges of originations and repayments; - the allocation of loan opportunities to us by our Manager; - our projected operating results; - actions and initiatives of the U.S. or state governments and changes to government policies and the execution and impact of these actions, initiatives and policies, including the fact that cannabis remains illegal under federal law and certain state laws; - the estimated growth in and evolving market dynamics of the cannabis market; - · changes in general economic conditions, in our industry and in the commercial finance and real estate markets; - the demand for cannabis cultivation and processing facilities; - shifts in public opinion and state regulation regarding cannabis; - the state of the U.S. economy generally or in specific geographic regions; - economic trends and economic recoveries; - the amount, collectability and timing of our cash flows, if any, from our loans; - our ability to obtain and maintain financing arrangements; - · our expected leverage; - changes in the value of our loans; - · our expected portfolio of loans; - our expected investment and underwriting process; - the rates of default or recovery rates on our loans; - the degree to which our hedging strategies may or may not protect us from interest rate volatility; - the availability of investment opportunities in mortgage-related and real estate-related instruments and other securities; - changes in interest rates and impacts of such changes on our results of operations, cash flows and the market value of our loans; - interest rate mismatches between our loans and our borrowings used to fund such loans;
+- our business and investment strategy; - the ability of our Manager to locate suitable loan opportunities for us and to monitor and actively manage our portfolio and implement our investment strategy; - our expectations for origination targets and repayments; - the allocation of loan opportunities to us by our Manager; - our projected operating results; - actions and initiatives of the U.S. or state governments and changes to government policies and the execution and impact of these actions, initiatives and policies, including the fact that cannabis remains illegal under federal law and certain state laws; - the estimated growth in and evolving market dynamics of the cannabis market; - changes in general economic conditions, in our industry and in the commercial finance and real estate markets; - the demand for cannabis cultivation and processing facilities; - shifts in public opinion and state regulation regarding cannabis; - the state of the U.S. economy generally or in specific geographic regions; - the impact of a protracted decline in the liquidity of credit markets on our business; - the amount, collectability and timing of our cash flows, if any, from our loans; - our ability to obtain and maintain financing arrangements; - our expected leverage; - changes in the value of our loans; - losses that may arise due to the concentration of our portfolio in a limited number of loans and borrowers; - our expected investment and underwriting process; - the rates of default or recovery rates on our loans; - the degree to which our hedging strategies may or may not protect us from interest rate volatility;

-- the departure of any of the executive officers or key personnel supporting and assisting us from our Manager or its affiliates; - · impact of and changes in governmental regulations, tax law and rates, accounting guidance and similar matters; - our ability to maintain our exemption from registration under the Investment Company Act; - our ability to qualify and maintain our qualification as a REIT for U.S. federal income tax purposes; - estimates relating to our ability to make distributions to our shareholders in the future; - · our understanding of our competition; and - market trends in our industry, interest rates, real estate values, the securities markets or the general economy.
+- the availability of investment opportunities in mortgage-related and real estate-related instruments and other securities; - changes in interest rates and impacts of such changes on our results of operations, cash flows and the market value of our loans; - interest rate mismatches between our loans and our borrowings used to fund such loans; - the departure of any of the executive officers or key personnel supporting and assisting us from our Manager or its affiliates; - · impact of and changes in governmental regulations, tax law and rates, accounting guidance and similar matters; - our ability to maintain our exemption from registration under the Investment Company Act (as defined below); - our ability to qualify and maintain our qualification as a REIT for U.S. federal income tax purposes; - estimates relating to our ability to make distributions to our shareholders in the future; - our understanding of our competition; - market trends in our industry, interest rates, real estate values, the securities markets or the general economy; - our ability to complete the Spin-Off (as defined below) in a timely manner or at all; and - we may not achieve some or all of the expected benefits of the Spin-Off (as defined below).